What is Allulose and Why its demand is growing?

 Freezes and Bakes like sugar

-Like sugar, Allulose depresses the freezing point in frozen products.
-Also, it has excellent solubility.
-So, it can be easily used in frozen dairy products.
+Like sugar, allulose depresses the freezing point of frozen products.
+It also has excellent solubility, so it can be easily used in frozen dairy products.
 It also has similar browning properties to sugar, making it usable for baked goods.

 Shortcomings and Challenges of Using Allulose Sweetener

 Since allulose is a relatively new sweetener, some concerns exist about its short-term and long-term effects on the body.
-Allulose can cause stomach discomfort, including gassiness, bloating, and nausea if consumed in significant quantities.
+If consumed in significant quantities, allulose can cause stomach discomfort, including gassiness, bloating, and nausea.
 But that’s true of most other artificial sweeteners, too.

 In addition to the side effect concerns, there’s the regulatory side.
 Currently, allulose is not approved for use in Canada & Europe.
 Under Health Canada’s Food and Drug Regulations, this sweetener is regarded as a novel food ingredient since it has a limited history in food.
 Novel foods must undergo a pre-market safety assessment before being sold in Canada.

 In Europe, allulose is also classified as a ‘novel food.’
 This means it needs authorization from the European and the UK Food Safety Authorities to trade in these markets.
-It is currently in review and awaiting the EFSA green light.
+It is currently being reviewed and is awaiting the EFSA green light.

 It is also worth noting that the FDA has classified allulose as ‘Generally Recognized as Safe’ (GRAS).
 They categorized it as a general-purpose sweetener for foods and beverages where sugar (or fructose) would typically be used.